 Furthermore, there are two HDMI ports, meaning you can connect both your PC and your gaming console and switch between them at your convenience.
 On top of it, you have a DisplayPort that's needed for more NVIDIA cards to work.
 Only one of the ports is HDMI 2.0, while the other is a standard one.
 That port will allow you the full refresh rate of 144Hz.

 So far, users seem to deliver the great picture quality and customizable features that this TN panel comes with.
-This one has 4.3-stars out of 5, with most of them praising its FreeSync support and the low response time.

 However, it's not one of the best-looking monitors out there.
 It does look a bit chunky, thanks to the thick bezels at the edges.
 Plus, the narrow viewing angle of TN monitors may be problematic for some.